PHANzgz/STM32-H7-camera-interface-and-display/README.md

 ## OV7670.h
 You must define `CAMERA_RESET_GPIO_Port` and `CAMERA_RESET_Pin` for the library to work properly(probably in `main.h`).
 Also, you should think about adding an output pin for the power-down pin on the OV7670 module.
 This library builds from the STM32 HAL, so you must include it.

 In `OV7670_REG.h` you can find the register configuration for the OV7670; Feel free to play with those values or changing them altogether if you are using a different camera module.
-I didn't find much documentation about this(apart from the datasheet), so I strongly advise checking similar projects(see credits section)
+I didn't find much documentation about this(apart from the datasheet), so I strongly advise checking similar projects(see credits section).

 ## ILI9341.h
-You must define the 'CS', `DC`, and `RST` pin and ports.
+You must define the `CS`, `DC`, and `RST` pin and ports.
 To do so, you can change the values in `ILI9341.h`.
 This library builds from the STM32 HAL, so you must include it.

 In  `ILI9341_GFX.h` you can find the API for useful functions like drawing images or different shapes on screen.